5kuuk/CTF-writeups/ductf-2023/roppenheimer/README.md

 We get to choose both, and then the (key,value) pair is added into the global `unordered map` `atoms`.

-This map has a maximum capacity of `32` elements.
+We are restricted to `32` elements.
 ```C
 void add_atom() {
     if (atoms.size() >= MAX_ATOMS) {